Ecommerce Growth

 Each one has its own set of regulations and optimizing your content to fit these is the best way to ensure maximum reach.

-Want to know how?
 Google has shared a detailed list of specifications here.

-Develop content that matches different customers’ needs
+Develop content that matches customer needs

-In fact, having more of such content will also encourage Google to show your brand across several touch points.
+In fact, having more content that serves different customer needs encourages Google to feature your brand across touchpoints.

 • Company story